AlabamaASRL/asset_asrl/doc/examples/zermelolink.rst

 Here we will discuss the changes to the :code:`navigate` function that allows us to turn this into a multi-phase problem.
 We will do this in sections of code to highlight specific changes, with the full, new function after.
 The first change made is to have :code:`navigate` accept a list of points, :code:`Points` rather than just 2 points A and B. We also need to know how many phases this problem is to be broken into.
-For this example we will define each phase to be between each consecutive point.
-That is phase 1 is between Points A and B, and phase 2 is between points B and C, and so on.
+For this example, we will define each phase to be between each consecutive point.
+So, phase 1 is between Points A and B, and phase 2 is between points B and C, and so on.
 We make some minor changes to our initial guess generating code to accompany this design choice.
 Lastly, we are going to need to bring in the :code:`OptimalControlProblem` interface as :code:`ocp`.

 Now that we have our guess generator fixed to handle arbitrary size inputs we need to define each phase, as well as change constraints on each phase.